KAKADIYA2003/create-jira-ticket-from-slack-message-/README.md

 3. 📂 **Plan & Develop**
    - first make jira ticket from slack message and after that in that message react with ticket emoji
-   - after that in that slack message thread user can update jira ticket like timespent, description, etc.
+   - after that in that slack message thread user can update jira ticket like timespent, description, status etc.

 4. ✅ **Test**
    - Test in new slack workspace

-5. 🚀 **Deployment (if applicable)**
+5. 🚀 **Deployment**
    - Deploy this workflow in slack workspace for all the user
    - Update JIRA ticket status to `Done`